opb/laravel-hipchat/README.md

 php artisan publish:config opb/laravel-hipchat
 ```

 You should then find the config file at `app/config/packages/opb/laravel-hipchat/config.php`.
+Edit it to specify the required settings (API token and default room name) and additional default options.

 Register the service provider in `app.php`: